 Arcueil The property is located in the "Vache Noire" district, an urban redevelopment sector in the inner southern suburban of Paris known as Arcueil.
 The 334,500 square foot asset is let to Orange Group (the mobile division of France Telecom) with a long term lease until December 2021.
 The first and original building of the "Orange Village", it was developed in 1969 as a turnkey project for France Telecom with an H layout.
-The building houses the support functions of the

-Orange group including the Information Systems management.
+The building houses the support functions of the Orange group including the Information Systems management.
 The asset consists of 9 upper levels and 2 basement levels, with 253 parking spaces.
 The ground floor houses the central restaurants of the "Orange Village" and was fully refurbished in 2013.
-The property is currently 100% leased.
+The property is currently 100% leased based on the weighted occupancy rate.

 Metropolitan The property is located at the address known municipally as 35 rue Grenata, in the IIe de France area of Paris, France.
 This region is a favoured location for numerous French and international companies as well as public and private institutions.
 The 78,800 square foot asset is designated for office and retail usage for seven tenants on six levels.
 Inovalis SA has managed the property since September 30, 2005.
-The property is currently 100% leased.
+The property is currently 100% leased based on the weighted occupancy rate.

 Pantin The 50% jointly owned property is located on the north-eastern periphery of Paris, with highway and public transport connections.
-The property is a 143,000 square foot modern and sustainable office building with 230 parking units and great diversification among its 17 tenants.
+The property is a 143,000 square foot modern and sustainable office building with 230 parking units and great diversification among its 19 tenants.
 The REIT plans to complete refurbishment works on this property.
-The property is currently 91% leased.
+The property is currently 80.9 leased based on the weighted occupancy rate.